 Presently advising with respect to dual contractual and investment claims being pursued by way of international commercial arbitration and investor state arbitration against an African state.

 Presently acting as arbitrator in a number of international commercial arbitration disputes (both chair and co-arbitrator) including arbitral disputes relating to hotel development projects, mobile telecommunications and oil and gas.

 Prior to being called to the bar and joining Essex Court Chambers in 1998, he was admitted to the New York Bar and practiced as a qualified attorney-at-law at Debevoise & Plimpton (New York) between 1995 and 1997.

 - What others say

 “Highly regarded for his international arbitration practice, which concentrates on commercial and investment issues.”

 “An excellent silk who lives and breathes arbitration.”

 Court applications related to arbitration

 GPF GP SARL v Republic of Poland 1 Lloyd’s Rep 410.
-Application under section 67 of the Arbitration Act 1996 raising issues of approach to section 67 rehearing, treaty interpretation, principles of customary international law on expropriation and the application of the pro-tem principle.
+Application under section 67 of the Arbitration Act 1996 challenging an investor state award raising issues of approach to section 67 rehearing, treaty interpretation, principles of customary international law on expropriation and the application of the pro-tem principle.